Thursday, November 7, 2019

 The the calendar and a variant version appeared often in South Carolina and Georgia almanacs into the 1780’s.
 The Pennsylvania botanist John Bartram met Martha Logan briefly in 1760; and, at least through 1765, they carried on an eager exchange of letters, seeds, and plants.
 “Her garden is her delight,” wrote Bartram to his London correspondent Peter Collinson.

 It was also a source of income.
 The South Carolina Gazette of Nov.
-5, 1753, gave notice that Daniel (Robert Daniell) Logan sold imported seeds, flower roots, and fruit stones at his “mother’s house on the Green near Trotts point,” but perhaps because of his death the nursery business soon passed into Martha Logan’s hands, as a diary reference of 1763, and a newspaper advertisement of 1768 attest.
-Martha Logan died in Charleston in 1779.
-Martha Logan was buried in the family vault, since destroyed, in St. Phillip’s churchyard, Charleston.
+5, 1753, gave notice that her son Daniel (Robert Daniell) Logan sold imported seeds, flower roots, and fruit stones at his “mother’s house on the Green near Trotts point,” but after his death the nursery business soon passed into Martha Logan’s hands, as a diary reference of 1763, and a newspaper advertisement of 1768 attest.